marfriaz/couchella/README.md

 # Couchella

-Users can create their ideal online musical lineup poster and watch embedded videos of music concerts.
+Users can create their ideal online music festival lineup poster and watch embedded videos of music concerts.
 This web app utilizes the Spotify API to attain the user’s most played artists and the Youtube API to display concert videos of those artists.

 ## Motivation